Lancaster correlation -- a new dependence measure linked to maximum correlation: Maximum correlation and the Lancaster correlation coefficient

 where $\breve X = (X - \Ex[X])/\text{sd}(X)$ and $\breve Y$ are the standardized versions of $X$ and $Y$ and we assume $\Ex[X^4]<\infty$, $\Ex[Y^4]<\infty$.

-To illustrate, we first consider bivariate normal mixtures $p f_1(x,y,-1/2) + (1-p)$ $f_1(x,y,1/2)$, where $f_1(x,y,\rho)$ denotes the density of a bivariate normal distribution with standard normal marginals and correlation coefficient $\rho$.
+To illustrate, we first consider bivariate normal distributions with correlation coefficient $\rho=0.1$ and 0.3, called BVN(0.1) and BVN(0.5).
+Second, we consider bivariate normal mixtures $p f_1(x,y,-1/2) + (1-p)$ $f_1(x,y,1/2)$, where $f_1(x,y,\rho)$ denotes the density of a bivariate normal distribution with standard normal marginals and correlation coefficient $\rho$.
 For $p=1/2$, one has $\rpear=0,\, \rhom=1/4$, called NM1.
 Distribution NM2 uses $p=1/3$, resulting in $\rpear=1/6,\, \rhom=1/4$ \citep{sarmanov1967probabilistic}.
 Scatterplots of the two distributions based on a sample of size 10000 are shown in the left and middle panel of Fig. \ref{fig1:example}.

 Estimates of various dependence measures for these datasets can be found in Table \ref{dist-tab1}.
 Besides $\hrpear$ and $\hrspear$, the empirical versions of Pearson's and Spearman's correlation coefficients, we use $\hrhoamn$ and $\hrhoam$, defined in Section \ref{sec3}, as estimators of $\rhoamn$ and $\rhoam$.
-Further, $\hrace$, the estimate of $\rhom$ computed by the ace algorithm in the R package \verb+acepack+ \citep{acepack2016}; the empirical distance correlation $\hdcor$ \citep{energy2022}; the empirical value $t^*$ of the $\tau^*$ coefficient of \cite{bergsma2014consistent}, computed with the R package \verb+TauStar+ \citep{taustar2019}; finally, $\hxi$, the empirical version of the $\xi$-coefficient of \cite{chatterjee2021new}.
+Further, $\hrace$, the estimate of $\rhom$ computed by the ACE algorithm in the R package \verb+acepack+ \citep{acepack2016}; the empirical distance correlation $\hdcor$ \citep{energy2022}; the empirical value $t^*$ of the $\tau^*$ coefficient of \cite{bergsma2014consistent}, computed with the R package \verb+TauStar+ \citep{taustar2019}; $\hxi$, the empirical version of the $\xi$-coefficient of \cite{chatterjee2021new}; finally, the empirical value $\hbcor$ of the ball correlation coefficient of \cite{pan:2020}, computed with the R package \verb+Ball+ \citep{Zhu:2021}.